shaisachs/the-check/README.md

 He opened his lunch.

 He never ate the same lunch twice in a row.
 Not on principle, but out of curiosity.
-He liked to see what the world offered when he gave it room.
 Sometimes he chose at random.
 Sometimes he selected the “chef’s special,” even if the chef changed weekly.
-Sometimes he wandered into a new place because someone leaving it had looked satisfied.
+Sometimes he wandered into a new place because someone leaving it had looked happy.

 Today he had brought a salad with roasted squash and fennel from a small shop he had not visited before.
 The dressing was in a little lidded container, which pleased him.
 Control over dressing was important.

 He had just finished shaking it open when he noticed someone else approaching the tree.

-Alma hesitated for half a second—long enough for him to recognize that she, too, was deciding whether the tree could accommodate two.
+Alma hesitated for half a second, long enough for him to recognize that she, too, was deciding whether the tree could accommodate two.

 He gestured lightly.
 “There’s plenty of space.”

-“Oh—thanks,” she said, sitting down on the opposite side of the trunk’s central shadow.
+“Oh, thanks,” she said, sitting down on the opposite side of the trunk’s central shadow.
 “It’s my favorite one.”

 “Mine too.”

-There was a pause.
-Not awkward—just the silence of two people settling into shade.
+There was a pause as the two settled into the shade.

 Alma set down her lunch, still closed.
 She took a deep breath, letting the air out slowly.